s-hiroshi/addon_infotown_table/manual/MANUAL.md

 <img src="screenshot-edit-2nd-edit.png">

-When You click "Preview Table" button, The changes are reflected.
+When You click 'Preview Table' button, The changes are reflected.

 <img src="screenshot-2nd-preview.png">

-You click "Save" button (blue button), then the changes will be saved to the database.
+You click 'Save' button (blue button), then the changes will be saved to the database.

 #### (6) Output table.